 For cancer to develop, a number of mutations has to accumulate in a cell lineage.
 This process takes many generations of cells, and is therefore much more likely to occur in the stem cell lineage.
-It is therefore assumed that for many types of cancer, the initial events occur at the stem cell level.
+It is therefore assumed that for most, if not all types of cancer, the initial events occur at the stem cell level.
 Interestingly, in many cases, cancerous tissue maintains the division into (cancer) stem cells, transit amplifying cells and more or less differentiated cells.
 As we will see, certain properties of stem cells make them especially hard to attack by therapeutic means.

 Several safeguards are in place to minimize accumulation of mutations in stem cells:

 2. Stem cells reside in niches offering anatomical protection: hematopoietic stem cells are located in bone, protected from ionizing radiation.
 Stem cells of the epidermis have to be protected primarily from UV radiation, so they are tucked away deeply at the bulge of hair follicles.
-Stem cells from the intestinal epithelium sit at the bottom of crypts, as far away as possible from the noxious contents of the gut and protected by a mucus escalator moving away from them.
+Stem cells from the intestinal epithelium sit at the bottom of crypts, as far away as possible from the noxious contents of the gut and protected by a mucus conveyor belt moving away from them.

 3. Stem cells express high levels of P-glycoprotein, a transmembrane protein encoded by the MDR1 (multi-drug resistance) gene able to pump questionable alkaloids out of the cells.
 While this mechanism is highly beneficial in the normal situation, it makes cancer stem cells particularly hard to attack: many chemotherapeutic agents do not reach adequate intracellular concentrations.